nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 ```

 Okay so let's start with runSync.
 We are first changing our internal state to reflect we're in the course of performing an operation.
 Then, we use our `SafeInvocation` class to perform the passed callback safely and return to us our `ExecutionResult` response.
 If the side effect failed, we check if we're intended to retry the operation.
 If we want to retry, we update our internal state and use recursion to re-call runSync() from inside the body of runSync().
 If we failed and we don't want to retry, we check if we've been passed an error handler.
 If we have, we invoke the supplied error handler with the error we've caught.
 Then we update our internal state to reflect that we've failed and we return early.
 If we've succeeded, we update our internal state to reflect the operation succeeded and then we return.
 Our asynchronous `run` function is implemented in an almost identical way except that it's an asynchronous function and it internally leverages `executeAsync` as opposed to `execute`.
+We've got some duplication of code around the retry logic, and it's a great candidate for some internal abstraction such as a private `#retry` method on the attempt class.
+If you're feeling obliged to refactor it, go for it.

 What are the benefits of writing our side effects in this way?
 We get to bake in retry logic into functions we want to retry on failure, without needing to set up retry logic for each function.
 We also get the benefit of encapsulating side effect exception handling from within the code that's invoking the function that might fail.
 Because our Attempts are lazy by design, we can pass them around for later invocation or we can eagerly invoke our side effect code when we configure/instantiate our Attempt.